-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 We like the firm and wide hip belt on this pack, and its thin profile.
 The back panel is relatively flat, similar to the designs we love in the Arc'teryx Alpha FL 45 and the Hyperlite Mountain Gear 3400 Ice pack.
 The main detraction from comfort comes from the larger volume of this pack.
-When we compare it to our top contenders for comfort, the Mutant, Alpha, and Hyperlite, we quickly see one significant difference: the diameter of the pack.
+When we compare it to our top contenders for comfort, the Mutant, Alpha, and Hyperlite, we quickly see one significant difference — the diameter of the pack.

 The Mutant is only a 38-liter pack, so it is narrower overall.
-The Alpha, also primarily a 30-something liter pack, is also forcibly narrower.
+The Alpha, also essentially a 30-something liter pack, is also forcibly narrower.
 At 50 liters of volume, the Hyperlite 3400 would seem to be the best pack to compare with the Speed 50, but that is still not quite the case because Hyperlite designed its extra volume to go upward.
 This makes the Ice Pack look like a skyscraper on your back when it is overstuffed, meaning it is still similarly narrow in shape.

-So it would seem we are finding a theme in the comfort department: narrower or more slender packs are most comfortable because they keep the load closer to your back.
+So it would seem we are finding a theme in the comfort department—narrower or more slender packs are most comfortable because they keep the load closer to your back.
 This makes a lot of intuitive sense.
 The Speed 50 is more of a short-and-squat design, and we could feel the larger diameter of the pack pull out from our center of gravity more noticeably than the other, slender packs.
 Even the load lifter straps on this pack couldn't bring the wider load in close enough to rival the comfort of our winners, the Mutant, Alpha, and Hyperlite.

 Another middle of the road performance from the Speed 50 in the durability department.
 We encountered no issues with the pack, just the normal scuffing of fabric.
 We liked the reinforced bottom as we have a bad habit of dropping our pack on rough ground.